Who was uphill? Gwyneth Paltrow trial spotlights skier code - KESQ

 For a week, the trial has shone a spotlight on the unspoken rules that govern behavior on the slopes.
 Testimony has repeatedly touched on skier’s etiquette — especially sharing contact information after a collision, and ski turn radiuses — in the most high-profile ski collision trial in recent history.

-There are about 100 code-related lawsuits playing out now outside the spotlight, but most cases are settled before going to trial.
+There are about a hundred code-related lawsuits playing out now outside the spotlight.
+Most cases are settled before going to trial.

-Rather than focus solely on the question of who hit who, attorneys for both sides have questioned nearly every witness — from Paltrow’s private ski instructors to doctors for the man suing Paltrow — about who was downhill at the time of the collision.
+Rather than focus solely on the question of who hit who, attorneys have questioned nearly every witness — from Paltrow’s private ski instructors to doctors for the man suing Paltrow — about which skier was downhill at the time of the collision.

 After initially suing Paltrow for $3.1 million, retired optometrist Terry Sanderson is now suing for at least $300,000 in damages.
 Paltrow has countersued for $1 and attorney fees, claiming Sanderson ran into her.